 TL;DR

-- The UAE's GHG reporting obligation applies to all businesses — mainland and free zones — with a hard deadline of 30 May 2026.
+- The UAE's GHG reporting framework applies to covered businesses operating in the UAE, including entities in mainland UAE and financial free zones, with major compliance obligations taking effect by 30 May 2026.

 - Non-compliance fines range from AED 50,000 to AED 2,000,000 per violation, doubled for repeat offenders within two years.